 Success in baking starts with careful measuring.
 And while a good scale is the most accurate tool, dry measuring cups are often more practical for the home cook.
 Lots of new models have come on the market since we last tested measuring cups eight years ago, so we decided to revisit the category.
-We rounded up 12 sets, priced from $5.99 to $44.95 and including our prior winner (from Amco), and headed into the test kitchen to see which ones measured up.
+We rounded up 12 sets, priced from about $5.00 to $45.00 and including our prior winner (from Amco), and headed into the test kitchen to see which ones measured up.

 Our preferred measuring method for dry ingredients is the “dip and sweep”: We dip the cup into the container of flour or sugar, scoop out a heaping cupful, and then sweep the top of the measure level with the back of a knife.
 Models with handles that extend out on the same plane as the top of the cup best accommodate this, so we chose a combination of metal and plastic cups with this basic shape.
 We also limited our selection to sets that included at least the four essential sizes: 1 cup, 1/2 cup, 1/3 cup, and 1/4 cup.